 The gold standard in colorectal cancer screening is colonoscopy.
 A traditional screening colonoscopy is a short outpatient procedure that uses a flexible endoscope to travel through the colon to most accurately visualize abnormalities or polyps, and look for early signs of colorectal cancer.
 During the procedure, suspicious polyps can be removed, substantially reducing the risk of colorectal cancer over a patient’s lifetime.

 While there are other screening options, such as a virtual screening colonoscopy – which utilizes CT scanning to detect polyps – non are superior to a conventional colonoscopy.
 Individuals receive a virtual colonoscopy for special circumstances, such as being too sick or weak for the more invasive conventional colonoscopy or being on blood thinners.
-However, if during a virtual colonoscopy a polyps or suspicious mass is detected, that individual will still need to go through a conventional colonoscopy to remove the polyp.
+However, if during a virtual colonoscopy a polyp or suspicious mass is detected, that individual will still need to go through a conventional colonoscopy to remove the polyp.

 A conventional screening colonoscopy also acts as a means of colorectal cancer diagnosis.
 The polyps removed during a screening colonoscopy are biopsied to ensure that there are no signs of precancerous or cancerous changes.